plugwise/plugwise-beta/README.md

 # Changelog

 ## NEW Aug 2021 [0.17.5]
-- Link to plugwise v0.13.0a0
+- Link to plugwise v0.13.0a6
-- Smile: fully support P1 legacy (also with firmware 2.1.x) fixing #187
+- Smile: fully support P1 legacy (specifically with firmware 2.1.13), fixing #187

 ## Aug 2021 [0.17.0]